JarvyJ/HomeIntent/docs/docs/getting-started/advanced-features/satellites.md

 ## Future of Satellites
 We'll likely get around to adding satellite id names and disabling the audio from the base station in the UI.
-From there I really wanted to have Home Intent do more auto-setup of Satellites (and even started creating a [dedicated OS](https://github.com/JarvyJ/Rhasspy-Satellite) for a Rhasspy base station), but with the changes coming to Rhasspy, I've dropped the dedicated OS for now.
-I may still go back and do auto-configuring of satellites at some point.
+From there I really wanted to have Home Intent do more configuration of Satellites from the UI, and even started creating a [dedicated OS](https://github.com/JarvyJ/Rhasspy-Satellite) for a Rhasspy base station.
+But with the changes coming to Rhasspy, I've dropped the dedicated OS for now.
+I may resurrect it again in the future.